21 Unmissable Things to do in Wroclaw, Poland

 This impressive art, placed in 2005, is often thought of as a memorial for those who went missing or were killed during martial law in the 1980s.

-During 1981-1983, Polish Communist government set provisional laws on the citizens to crush anti-Communist opposition groups and movements.
+During 1981-1983, the Polish Communist government set provisional laws on the citizens to crush anti-Communist opposition groups and movements.

 This drove people underground in fear, and many got arrested during the night and vanished.
 The part of the monument where people reemerge from the ground represents the rise of Poles after martial law ended.